Can I stay?

 How often can my child attend?

 The amount of support that a family needs varies from child to child.
-The respite that we can offer will be agreed between the hospice Head of care and the family.
+The respite that we can offer will be agreed between the hospice Head of care and the family, however generally our minimum offer will be 2 nights per month.

 What would I need to bring when my child comes to stay?